 The mineral resource estimate for the La Loutre Project (the "2023 MRE") was prepared by Marina lund, P.Geo.
 (InnovExplo), Martin Perron, P.Eng.
 (InnovExplo), Simon Boudreau, P.Eng.
 (InnovExplo) and Pierre Roy, P.Eng.
 (Soutex) using all available information.
 The study area covers two deposits known as EV and Battery.
 The effective date of the 2023 MRE is May 11, 2023.
 The QPs believe the current mineral resource estimate can be classified as Indicated and Inferred mineral resources based on geological and grade continuity, data density, search ellipse criteria, drill hole spacing and interpolation parameters.
-The authors also believe that the requirement of "reasonable prospects for eventual economic extraction" has been met by having a cut-off grade based on quality data and geological knowledge.
-The estimate follows

-CIM Definition Standards.
+The authors also believe that the requirement of "reasonable prospects for eventual economic extraction" has been met by having a cut-off grade based on reasonable inputs amenable to a potential open-pit extraction scenario.
+The 2023 MRE is considered reliable and based on quality data and geological knowledge.
+The estimate follows CIM Definition Standards.
 The following table displays the results of the 2023 MRE for the Project at a cut-off grade of 1.5% Cg.